Processes

 }

-In the above example the process will execute the script fragment depending on the value of the mode
+In the above example, the process will execute one of several scripts depending on the value of the mode

 Template

-Process script can be externalised by using template files which can be reused across different processes and tested independently from the overall pipeline execution.
+Process scripts can be externalised to template files, which can be reused across different processes and tested independently from the overall pipeline execution.

 A template is simply a shell script file that Nextflow is able to execute by using the template